 This focus and willingness to look for solutions beyond software and marketing campaigns were the ultimate key to AirBnB’s success.
 Many entrepreneurs would consider visiting each site to be impractical.
 Yet, this level of dedication and singular focus was the turning point in the successful marketing of the AirBnB concept.

-During AirBnB’s development, a new employee suggested using hearts rather than stars as part of the rating system, as it would better reflect the AirBnB experience.
+During AirBnB’s ecommerce seo company review, a new employee suggested using hearts rather than stars as part of the rating system, as it would better reflect the AirBnB experience.
 Subsequently, customer engagement increased by over 30% after this seemingly insignificant alteration was made.
 The AirBnB story teaches us to focus on small aspects of a product’s image as well as an overall marketing strategy.